gramineproject/graphene/README.rst

 and the manifest files that bootstrap them in Graphene are provided in the individual directories.

-For more information and the detail of the manifest syntax, see the `Graphene documentation <https://graphene.rtfd.io/>`_.
+For more information and details of the manifest syntax, see the `Graphene documentation <https://graphene.rtfd.io/>`_.

 Contact